HermanPalishchuk/HermanPalishchuk/README.md

 About me:

 Started to learn coding on Python.
-I am highly motivated to get more knowledges in IT.
+I am highly motivated to get more knowledges in language and technologies at all.
 Now exploring Flask, Docker.

  ---